barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 # Bug \#1: Vector Out of Bounds Access Using `[]`

-We all know that array or vector access using operator `[]` can cause out of bounds access.
+We probably all know how array or vector access using operator `[]` can cause out of bounds access in C++.
 For example, for `std::vector` it does [not perform bounds checking](https://en.cppreference.com/w/cpp/container/vector/operator_at), so an illegal memory access can occurr unnoticed[^arrays].
 The problem is not that this is possible at all, since a systems language that cares about performance _must_ offer these kinds of unchecked accesses.
 The problem is that